 Ward, G. (2004).
 The Blackwell Companion to Postmodern Theology (Oxford: Blackwell)

-8.1 Demonstrate critical understanding of what continental philosophy is according to its history, themes, methods and thinkers;
+Demonstrate comprehensive understanding of what continental philosophy is according to its history, themes, methods and thinkers;

-8.3 Employ a critical understanding of hermeneutical, phenomenological, feminist and genealogical approaches to understanding key questions and problems in religious discourse;
+Employ a systematic understanding of hermeneutical, phenomenological, feminist and genealogical approaches to understanding key questions and problems in religious discourse;

-8.4 Use the critical approaches of continental philosophy to evaluate arguments, assumptions and abstract concepts;
+Use the critical approaches of continental philosophy to evaluate arguments, assumptions and abstract concepts;

-8.5 Identify how our understanding of religion is shaped by the history of philosophy.
+Demonstrate a significant understanding of how religion is shaped by the history of philosophy.